-In this excerpt from the book, Ms. Dendy addresses the difficulties many parents of teens with AD/HD encounter when they remarry.
+In this excerpt from the book, Ms. Dendy addresses the difficulties many parents of teens with ADHD encounter when they become part of a blended family after a second marriage.

 What are the complexities of second marriages?